 Grace, also, is committed to the PCA Book of Church Order which limits the ordination to the office of deacon to men.
 However, we also recognize and submit to our denominational leadership that the Session can appoint both men and women to serve as associates in the diaconate.
 Therefore, we give public recognition that these associate deacons, who meet biblical spiritual maturity requirements, complete servant-leadership training and willingly to submit to the Session’s authority, can serve the needs of the body.
 Although we find sufficient biblical warrant for females serving as deaconesses in the New Testament, we realize this issue can be confusing or even offensive to some so we willingly submit to our leaders and welcome any opportunity to offer the reasoning behind our perspective.

-Members may submit nominations and recommendations for appointments beginning Sunday, October 7 through Sunday, October 28, 2018 by filling out the provided nomination form below and placing it into one of the collection boxes or complete the form online.
+Members may submit nominations and recommendations for appointments by filling out the provided nomination form below.

 What happens after someone is nominated?